HARP-research-Inc/Perceptron_On_Calculator/nspireCode/README.md

+## Background
+This goal of this project is to build a proof of concept of using a language model on a small device, suh as the TiNspire.
+Currently, we have embedded a perceptron which predicts between the letters 'a' and 'b'.
+Users are able to interact with the application through the use of their cursor, and buttons as described below

-## What to Know
+## Required
-currently perceptron predicts between 'a' and 'b'

-# Need
+### To use application
 Ndless 3.6

+### To contribute
+Ndless SDK

 ## How to use
 p: predict